neutronimaging/ToFImaging/README.md

 import tofimaging.PhaseFitting as pfit import tofimaging.ReductionTools as rt
 ```
+Make sure to update the "path-to-repository" with the path to this downloaded package in the local machine and appending the "\\src" as shown.
-This procedure, though, may require further installation of external modules, listed in requirements.txt
+This procedure, may require further installation of external modules, listed in requirements.txt

 # How to Use
 The functions can inspected in the documentation and called in the command prompt or jupyter notebook.
 E.g. if you installed using the above: